DivergeDev/.github/profile/README.md

 Our R&D focus is on blending **AI, behavioral science, and health research** to improve daily life.
 Current areas of exploration include:

 - Best practices for habit formation and lifestyle optimization.
-- Training AI models to specialize in distinct wellness domains.
+- Refining LLMs to specialize in distinct lifestyle and wellness domains.
 - Exploring safe, ethical ways to monitor health signals (behavioral and biological) to provide personalized, science-backed guidance.

 Through this work, Diverge aims to **redefine the relationship between people and technology**—from distraction to empowerment.